istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Added** validation checks to reject `DestinationRules` with duplicate subset names.

-- **Added** the controller now publishes gateway-api `supportedFeatures` on Gateway Class Status before accepting the Gateway Class.
+- **Added** field `supportedFeatures` on a Gateway API's class status before the controller accepts the Gateway class.
   ([Issue #2162](https://github.com/kubernetes-sigs/gateway-api/issues/2162))

 - **Added** checking services' Resolution, `LabelSelector` in addition to `ServiceRegistry` and Namespace when merging services during `SidecarScope` construction.